Why Do My Parents Hate Me And What Can I Do?

 “Why do my parents hate me?
 They punish me for everything”

-Parents are often taught to place boundaries on children by setting limits and expectations to help protect them and ensure their general development and social awareness.
+Parents are often taught to place boundaries on children by setting limits and expectations to help defend them and ensure their general development and social awareness.
 It’s not unusual for there to be consequences for not following understandable, explained rules, such as getting your phone temporarily taken away for staying out too late or having to miss a night out with friends after failing to pay attention to schoolwork.
 If the thought, "Why does my family hate me?" comes after receiving such consequences, it may be helpful to think about the positive motivations your parents may have for implementing them.

 However, note that if your parent yells, physically harms you, leaves you for long periods without food or water, tells you they hate you, or touches you inappropriately, these are examples of emotional, sexual, and physical abuse, not normal, healthy, or acceptable consequences.
 It’s important that you reach out for help if you’re experiencing this type of treatment.
 You deserve respect and compassion, not abuse.